fmhoward/slideflow-survival/README.md

 The model output represents a relative recurrence risk score.
 Higher predicted risk scores indicate greater predicted risk of recurrence.

 ## Expected Dataset Format
 The project annotations should include survival time and event status columns.
+The Chicago dataset is included on <a href='https://zenodo.org/records/19956761'>Zenodo</a>.

 | Column | Description |
 |---|---|